rooprob/puppeteer/README.markdown

 * Use the [Yeoman generator](https://github.com/puppeteer/generator-puppeteer)
   to generate your new project and code

-If you choose the first, follow these steps:
+## Example project

+The example project is just a showcase of how we like to structure code within this stack.
+It shows how we use __modules__ and how we build the __actions__ inside them.

+It also describes the use of __entities__ and __components__, and the way the app communicates with them to work.

+The project showcase a filterable list of [Muppets](http://en.wikipedia.org/wiki/The_Muppets), and a view page for each one of them.

+### Bulding the example project

 * Clone the repo: `git clone https://github.com/puppeteer/puppeteer.git my-awesome-project` and `cd my-awesome-project`
-* Make sure you remove `.git/` folder, because you would like to have your own versioning, isn't it?
-* Edit the `README.markdown` file, because you should put your own instructions there!
 * Install needed NPM packages for dev purposes: `npm install`
 * Remember that you should have Grunt, Bower and some other NPM packages installed globally
 * Install project dependencies: `bower install`
 * Install [Ruby](https://www.ruby-lang.org/en/downloads "Download Ruby") and
   [Sass](http://sass-lang.com/install "Sass: Install Sass") if you don't have them already
 * Run your Grunt default task: `grunt`
 * Open your browser and your editor and see the example project:
   `http://localhost:3000/dist/`
 * Once you are comfortable with the code structure, remove the sample code and start coding your own!

-## Example project

-The example project is just a showcase of how we like to structure code on this stack.
-It show how we use __modules__ and __actions__ inside them.

-It also shows the use of __entities__ and __components__, and the way the app communicates with them to work.

-The project showcase a filterable list of [Muppets](http://en.wikipedia.org/wiki/The_Muppets), and a view page for each of them.
+* If you want to use this example project as a starter for your own one, make sure you remove the `.git/` folder, because you would like to have your own versioning, isn't it?
+Also edit the `README.markdown` file to write down your own instructions!

-## Folder structure
+### Folder structure

 * `./dist/`: Generated files, ready to be used
 * `./src/`: The source code of your app